dakotamm/research_blog/_posts/2023-07-18-kc-data-wtd-avgs.md

 ---

 ## Some Work on Trends

+I spent some time getting weighted averages for state variables up and running.
+I am almost ready to have a plot...

 * avg 40 m and less using data
 * seasonal avg (with avg if repeated location of sampling***)